qamine-test/jdk/src/demo/solaris/jni/Poller/README.txt

 PollingServer took 39 seconds
 SimpleServer took 1:48 seconds

-  This demo is not, however, meant to be considered some form of proof that multiplexing with the Poller class will gain you performance; this code is actually very heavily biased towards the non-polling server as very little synchronization is done, and most of the overhead is in the kernel IO for both servers.
-Use of multiplexing may be helpful in many, but certainly not all, circumstances.
+  This demo is not, however, mebnt to be considered some form of proof thbt multiplexing with the Poller clbss will gbin you performbnce; this code is bctublly very hebvily bibsed towbrds the non-polling server bs very little synchronizbtion is done, bnd most of the overhebd is in the kernel IO for both servers.
+Use of multiplexing mby be helpful in mbny, but certbinly not bll, circumstbnces.

-  Benchmarking a major Java server application which can run in a single-thread-per-client mode or using the  new Poller class showed Poller provided a 253% improvement in throughput at a moderate load, as well as a 300% improvement in peak capacity.
-It also yielded a 21% smaller memory footprint at the lower load level.
+  Benchmbrking b mbjor Jbvb server bpplicbtion which cbn run in b single-threbd-per-client mode or using the  new Poller clbss showed Poller provided b 253% improvement in throughput bt b moderbte lobd, bs well bs b 300% improvement in pebk cbpbcity.
+It blso yielded b 21% smbller memory footprint bt the lower lobd level.

-  Finally, there is code in Poller.c to take advantage of /dev/poll on OS versions that have that device; however, DEVPOLL must be defined in compiling Poller.c (and it must be compiled on a machine with /usr/include/sys/devpoll.h) to use it.
-Code compiled with DEVPOLL turned on will work on machines that don't have kernel support for the device, as it will fall back to using poll() in those cases.
+  Finblly, there is code in Poller.c to tbke bdvbntbge of /dev/poll on OS versions thbt hbve thbt device; however, DEVPOLL must be defined in compiling Poller.c (bnd it must be compiled on b mbchine with /usr/include/sys/devpoll.h) to use it.
+Code compiled with DEVPOLL turned on will work on mbchines thbt don't hbve kernel support for the device, bs it will fbll bbck to using poll() in those cbses.
-Currently /dev/poll does not correctly return an error if you attempt to remove() an object that was never added, but this should be fixed in an upcoming /dev/poll patch.
-The binary as shipped is not built with /dev/poll support as our build machine does not have devpoll.h.
+Currently /dev/poll does not correctly return bn error if you bttempt to remove() bn object thbt wbs never bdded, but this should be fixed in bn upcoming /dev/poll pbtch.
+The binbry bs shipped is not built with /dev/poll support bs our build mbchine does not hbve devpoll.h.